Hubert Lafayette Sone: Japanese occupation and war crimes

 On 9 December 1937, Japanese troops launched the attack upon the city of Nanjing.
-For safety, a group of missionaries, including Sone, left their homes and moved into the Pearl Buck home.
+For safety a group of missionaries, including Sone, left their homes and moved into the Pearl Buck home.
 The USS Panay was escorting U.S. residents out of the city when it was sunk by the Japanese on 12 December.
 The Sone family assumed Hubert Sone was on that ship evacuating with the other Americans.
-However, Sone had decided to stay in Nanjing and was one of the fourteen Americans who remained in Nanjing and witnessed the events of the monstrous horror.
+However, Sone had decided to stay in Nanjing and was one of the fourteen Americans who remained in Nanjing and witnessed the Japanese war crimes.

 By 13 December 1937 the Japanese troops entered the city and began what is known as the Nanjing Massacre.
 Historians generally agree that as many as 300,000 civilian Chinese were shot, bayoneted, and burned.
 As many as 20,000 innocent women, young and old, even children, were raped, and mutilated.
 Sone was one of twenty-seven Western nationals in Nanjing who experienced its fall and witnessed the ensuing massacre.
 In a letter to Professor P.F.
 Price, Sone described what was happening in Nanjing:

 There has been nothing or no one safe.
 Soldiers have taken anything they wanted, destroyed what they did not want, raped women and girls openly and publicly by the scores and hundreds.
 Those who opposed them were bayoneted or shot on the spot.
 Women who have opposed being raped, have been bayoneted.
 Children who have interfered have also been bayoneted.
 One woman who was being raped on Frank's place—there have been about 150 people staying at his house—had her four or five months old baby near her, and it cried, so the soldier raping her smothered it to death.
 One refugee girl in the B.T.T.S. was raped 17 times.
 Finally we got Japanese guards stationed at the gates of the larger compounds, but they often themselves go in and rape women.
 Every day and night brings forth repeated cases.
 These cases have occurred by the hundreds—they make a tale of horror almost indescribable.

 In a letter to Rev. Marshal T. Steel, Pastor of Highland Park Methodist Church, today Highland Park United Methodist Church, in Dallas, Texas, US, on 14 March 1938 Sone said:

 The Japanese soldiers came into the city in quite large numbers on Monday Dec.
 13th.
 Many civilians were killed on the spot—shot or bayoneted.
 Everyone who ran, and many were frightened on the first appearance of the troops, was immediately shot.
 On the afternoon of Monday I went down the street on my bike, and saw many dead and dying along the road.
 I sent a number of them to the hospital in the ambulance.

 In a letter to his missionary colleague, Dr. A.W.
 Wasson, Sone related: